synthetic-methods/xtal/README.md

 This naming scheme is intended to be automnemonic...

 The codes `OP1` and `OP2` respectively designate unary and binary operators.
-This convention is carried over to the mutative and immutative function codes `FN1` and `FN2`, while their `static` counterparts `FZ1` and `FZ2` use `Z` as a sideways `N` to indicate orthogonality.
-Similarly, the codes `0EX` and `0FX` respectively designate mutative and immutative applications of `noexcept`, the latter a mnemonic for "no effects".
+This convention is carried over to the mutative and immutative function codes `FN1` and `FN2` and their `static` counterparts `CN1` and `CN2`.
+The codes `0EX` and `0FX` respectively designate mutative and immutative definitions with `noexcept`, the latter a mnemonic for "no effects".

 ## Templates